 Instead, most gold investors recommend buying gold bullion, which is a defined amount of pure gold with its weight stamped right on it.
 Bullion can come as a gold bar or as coins.
 Bullion coins are easier to store, parcel apart, sell (how would you sell half a brick of gold?), and they’re easier to buy over time with a dollar-cost averaging approach.

 Some things that are important to remember when investing in gold:

 - Know what you’re buying — is it pure gold?
 What’s its weight?
 What’s its value?

 - Insure your gold in case of fire, theft, or some other disaster

-- Buy gold from a reputable dealer like Oxford Gold Group or Lear Capital
+- Buy gold from a reputable dealer like Oxford Gold Group, Lear Capital or Goldco

 - Use safe storage, either in a safe deposit box at the bank, or an off-site vault like with Norman Sellers

 Aside from melting down family heirlooms, the only way more gold is being put into production is by mining it.
 By investing in gold mining stocks, you don’t have to worry about physically storing and securing your own gold.
 But you can still own a share of the companies that mine gold.